xitonix/trubka/README.md

 ### Interactive mode

 Trubka can also be executed in interactive mode using the `-i` flag.
-Interactive mode walks you though the steps of picking the topic and proto message type (if applicable) from the provided lists of existing topics, fetched from the server, and a list of protocol buffer messages, living in the  `--proto-root` directory (if applicable).
+Interactive mode walks you though the steps of picking the topic and the proto message type (if applicable) from a list of existing topics, fetched from the server, and a list of protocol buffer messages, living in the  `--proto-root` directory (if applicable).
 If you have too many topics on the server, the list can be narrowed down using `--topic-filter` flag.

-For proto consumer, the message type list could also be filtered using `—proto-filter` flag.
+For proto consumer, the message type could also be filtered using `—proto-filter` flag.

 ###### Proto Consumer
 ```bash